Thinking about making your first skydive? Have a few questions? No problem!

 Off-site there are several restaurants and the Outlet Mall.

 Yes, we accept most major credit cards and debit cards.
+Please note, there is a $10.00 discount if you pay in cash.

 Please plan on wearing closed-toe, secure shoes (no flip-flops or sandals) such as gym shoes.
 For clothing, wear whatever is comfortable for the day.
 Please note that it is generally about 25 degrees cooler at jumping altitude, but it is for a short period of time.
 We will also provide jumpsuits to wear over and protect your clothing.